Can You Die From Vaping CBD?

 What are the dangers of vape pens?

-While there’s every indication that CBD oil can benefit you, CBD vape products may well harm you.
+While there’s every indication that CBD oil may benefit you, CBD vape products may well harm you.

 Several factors come into play when vaping CBD, from the thinning agents used in the oils, the metals in the coils of the actual devices, and bad quality products, especially synthetic marijuana.
 All of these have been linked to health troubles.